Albion F.C.: Decline and refoundation

 In 1901 Albion played a match against an Argentine League combined team, which is considered the first official Uruguay national team match in history.
 Nevertheless, that game is not considered official and the media referred to the team as Albion FC instead of the Uruguay national team.
 The team was formed by 9 players from Albion and 2 from Nacional who had been playing for the club before the exodus.
 On 22 March, Nacional requested the Association to enter the league, and were accepted.
-Nacional and CURCC were the most popular teams by then.
+Nacional and Peñarol were the most popular teams by then.
 Albion would make poor performances during the successive seasons, with its worst campaign being the 1905 tournament where the team finished with no points.

-On 7 May 1905, the team lost 11-0 to Argentine club Independiente, with this being the first win for the newly created Argentine club.
+On 7 May 1905, the team lost 11–0 to Argentine club Independiente, with this being the first win for the newly created Argentine club.
 In 1908 the club played its last season in Primera División, as a result of mass selling its players.

 In 1914 Albion was one of the teams founding the "Liga Universitaria de Deportes", taking part with a team named "William Poole".
 By 1931 Albion played in minor leagues and spent the 1940s doing so.

 In June 1953, Albion was refounded, and won the "Torneo Preparación" championship undefeated.
 The club also took part in the Federación Uruguaya de Fútbol Amateur, winning consecutive titles in 1953 and 1954.
 In addition, the club was a founder of Uruguayan baseball league, and has competitive basketball and athletics teams.

 In 1976 Albion merged with Club Sportivo Miramar and changed its name to "Albion Miramar", as well as entering the fourth division, Divisional Extra.
 However, this merge only lasted one year.

 Promotions

-Since then, Albion played in the third division (Segunda División Amateur) until 2017, when it won the third division title (now renamed Segunda Division B), after defeating Colón 3-2 on aggregate.
+Since then, Albion played in the third division (Segunda División Amateur) until 2017, when it won the third division title (now renamed Segunda Division B), after defeating Colón 3–2 on aggregate.

-From 2018–2021, the club played in Segunda División, and earned promotion to the top division in the 2021 season, after 113 years since its last time in the top division.
+From 2018 to 2021, the club played in Segunda División, and earned promotion to the top division in the 2021 season by winning the title and finishing first in the table with 44 points.
+The promotion also marked 113 years without Albion playing in the top division.